-- (2) Despite subclause (1), a worker or a visitor to a patient, or a person referred to in subclause (1)(d) must not enter or remain at a hospital in Victoria between (and including) 6:00 pm on 25 May 2021 and 11:59 pm on 4 June 2021 if: - (a) the person has been diagnosed with SARS-CoV-2, and has not yet been given, or taken to have been given, clearance from self-isolation under the Diagnosed Persons and Close Contacts Directions; or - (b) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia other than a person arriving on a quarantine-free flight from an overseas location designated by the Australian Government as a Green Zone Country; or - (c) during the 14 days immediately preceding the entry, the person had known contact with a person who has been diagnosed with SARS-CoV-2; or
+- (2) Despite subclause (1), a worker or a visitor to a patient, or a person referred to in subclause (1)(d) must not enter or remain at a hospital in Victoria between (and including) 11:59:00 pm on 17 June 2021 and 11:59:00 pm on 24 June 2021 if: - the person has been diagnosed with SARS-CoV-2, and has not yet been given, or taken to have been given, clearance from self-isolation under the Diagnosed Persons and Close Contacts Directions; or - (b) during the 14 days immediately preceding the entry, the person arrived in Australia from a place outside Australia other than a person arriving on a quarantine-free flight from an overseas location designated by the Australian Government as a Green Zone Country; or - (c) during the 14 days immediately preceding the entry, the person had known contact with a person who has been diagnosed with SARS-CoV-2; or

-Note: a person who has had known contact with a person who has been diagnosed with SARS-CoV-2 may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions
+Note: a person who has had known contact with a person who has been diagnosed with SARS-CoV-2 may also be required to self-quarantine under the Diagnosed Persons and Close Contacts Directions.

-- (d) the person has a temperature higher than 37.5 degrees or symptoms of acute respiratory infection; or - (e) in the case of a visitor the person has been tested for SARS-CoV-2, and has not yet received the results of that test.
+- (d) the person has a temperature higher than 37.5 degrees or symptoms of acute respiratory infection; or - (e) the person is aged under 16 years, other than in circumstances where: - (i) the person's presence at the hospital is for the purposes of end of life support for a patient; or - (ii) a patient has a life-threatening medical condition; and - (iii) the person aged under 16 years is a child, grandchild or sibling of the patient, or has a kinship relation to the patient; or - (iv) subclauses (9), (10), (13) or (14) apply. - (f) in the case of a visitor the person has been tested for SARS-CoV-2, and has not yet received the results of that test.